 My name is Chris Malloy, and I'm a writer from the Philly area.
-Today I live in the southwest and edit the food section of Phoenix New Times.
-I have written about foraging in the Sonoran and chasing a girl in an Iron Age town in Italy, about experimental Mexican barbecue and an old future city.
+These days, I’m the food critic at Phoenix New Times and take on freelance projects on the side.
+I have written about pre-dawn foraging in the Rocky Mountains and a summer I spent chasing a girl up and down Italy, about experimental Mexican barbecue and an old future city.

 You can reach me at Chrisamalloy[at]gmail.com.